-How are conflicting screening mammograms resolved, especially when they were done at different facilities with film and digital techniques?
+How are conflicting screening mammograms resolved, especially when they were done at different facilities?

-If you are still uncomfortable with the radiology report, then you may wish to get another opinion at a breast center.
-A short-term follow-up in six months may be recommended to assess for stability and determine if an additional work-up including a biopsy is necessary.
+If you're uncomfortable with the radiology report and evaluation, then you may wish to get another opinion at a breast center.

 - Breast cancer screening and diagnosis.
 National Comprehensive Cancer Network. https://www.nccn.org/professionals/physician_gls/default.aspx.
 Accessed Aug.
 19, 2020.

 - Elmore JG.
 Screening for breast cancer: Evidence for effectiveness and harms. https://www.uptodate.com/contents/search.
 Accessed Aug.
 19, 2020.